Fu188/process_memory_tracker/README.md

 Under this structure, the detect principle is just out there, when try to read/write any byte in the memory, it first check the valid-address bit of the byte, if it is invalid, then report read/write error.
 Whenever some byte is loaded into the CPU, its relevant valid-value bits is loaded into the core (which we can treat it as a virtual CPU environment).
 Thus, whenever the value in the register is used to create memory address or may affect the output of the program, then `Memcheck` will check the valid-value bits, if it indicates that it is not valid/not initialized it will report error.

 `Valgrind` has a mature implementation, we are still digging into the specific way of implement our version of memory tracker, its structure seems very inspiring and worth referencing.
-We might merge its basic implementation and our own implementation thoughts later.
+We might merge its basic implementation and our own innovative implementation thoughts later to realize a light-weight and more user friendly product.

 ## Division of labor